Minimising credit risks and getting paid on time (in a pandemic)

 Businesses across the globe are seeing these dire predictions come to fruition and must quickly pivot to secure and maintain their cash flow via new and vigorous assessments of their credit risk.

-Locked-down spending and spiralling unemployment
+Locked-down spending and spiraling unemployment

 Since the start of the first lockdown, consumer spending has dropped considerably.
 The impact of this can be felt across virtually every sector now ─ as first-order spending fuels earnings, supporting further spending and so on.